 So Grunt and Nicky made it, but I had the idea and oversaw construction.

 DIY Outdoor Daybed

 This cost us right around $200 to make.
-If you have an old twin size mattress laying around, that will save you about $100.
+If you have an old twin mattress laying around, that will save you about $100.

 Lumber, Supplies & Tools Needed: